Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Using a Sensor object to define the radar's field of view

-Use a Sensor object to simulate the radar system's field of view (FOV).
+Use a Sensor object to simulate the radar system's field of view (FOV) from the site.

-Use a Complex Conic sensor pattern.
+Use a Complex Conic sensor pattern to model the radar's field of view.
 Complex Conic sensor patterns are defined by the inner and outer half angles and minimum and maximum clock angles of the sensor's cone.

 2. Select the Basic - Definition page.